Our opinion – Review

 How does it fly?

-The reduced ballooning and the new profile result in a decrease of drag.
+The reduced ballooning and the new airfoil results in a decrease of drag.
 The wing is more efficient.
 Thats why it’s max glide is slighty improved and also the max speed it generates in a turn is slightly higher.
 The reduced ballooning also makes a wing more responsive to any input; toggle, risers and weight-shift, which you can clearly feel on the new mirage.
 So it is more responsive than the old mirage.
 Specially flying on the C’s is a big improvement, very responsive to inputs and no more vibrations.
 What we don’t like as much is the integrated bridge system, which idea is great.
 But it doesn’t work linear, all of the sudden the pull gets very hard and your not sure if thats the stallpoint or if you can pull past it.

 The brakes also pull more on the inside than on the old Mirage, which creates more lift when pulling.
-Together with a the more efficient profile this gives the RS2 slightly more pop.
+Together with a the more efficient profile this gives the RS2 more pop.
 You can convert speed better into lift, great for barrels close to the terrain.

 The new profile seems to pitch more.
 On take off the RS2 shoots up like a bullet.
 Specially when you’r holding the A-Lines or when trims are open.
 So we recommend beginners to hold all risers (instead of A’s only) and experts to not hold any risers.
 And for all pilots we advice you to start pulling the brakes to avoid overshooting before the wing has reached 90°.
-For experienced pilots this shooting is no issue at all, for speedriding beginners this can be very demanding.
+For experienced pilots this shooting is no issue at all, for speedriding beginners this can be demanding.

 Swooping